 Are there other names that your program goes by?Other community colleges and universities may call their Community Services programs "Extension," "Community Education," or "Lifelong Learning" programs.

 Where will my class take place?Room/location assignments will be given by phone and/or email as late as the day prior to the start of your class.
-This is because classes for Community Services at Los Angeles City College have a lower priority for facilities than classes “for-credit” and we don’t have any facilities that are under our direct control.
+This is because classes for the LACC Extension at Los Angeles City College have a lower priority for facilities than classes “for-credit” and we don’t have any facilities that are under our direct control.
 Therefore, we actually don’t know what rooms are available until the “last minute.”
 We apologize for this inconvenience, but we ensure you that there are dedicated staff members who will ensure all non-cancelled classes have a location.

 1. We contact you by telephone or email to notify you of the cancellation.